 Almost mad with grief, King Idomeneus sharpens his sword.
 At first he just can’t do it.
 He loves his son dearly, and he just can’t bring himself to thrust that sword into the boy’s beating heart.
 But the Priests of Neptune urge him on: “Go on, you gotta do it!” they sing.
 Idomeneus summons all his strength of will.
 “I’m good,” he sings.
 “I think I can do it now!”
 Idamante accepts his fate: Now that he knows the truth, he is so overjoyed to learn that his father truly does love him, that he doesn’t even care about dying.
 But Ilia still cares, she throws herself in front of the sword, offering her own life in return for her boyfriend’s.

 If this were Verdi or Puccini, then Ilia would be stabbed, perhaps accidentally, and die a painful death, while singing her guts out (literally).
 But you’re not listening to me, I already told you there is a happy ending.
 Idomeneus doesn’t have to kill his son.
 Miraculously, Ilia’s willingness to die in Idamante’s place appeased the God!
-Neptune reckons the vow has been met; or at least “close enough for government work,” as they say in America.
+Neptune reckons the vow has been met; or at least “close enough for government work,” as they say in Athens.

 You remember how we spent the last four-and-a-half hours watching that backdrop of giant Neptune face with its open maw?
 Well, now that Mouth finally speaks and utters judgement.
 And, even better, the voice we hear is the deep authoritative voice of bass-baritone Eric Owens, who has served throughout the transmission as our Live in HD host!
 Now he has to dash backstage to sing Neptune’s lines.
 But at least he’s all voice-offstage, so he didn’t have to put on a costume.